 The Worker Co-operative Solidarity Fund (the Fund) is a permanent commonwealth resource, accumulated through a voluntary subscription paid by worker co-operators and workers’ co-operatives.
 It may also receive subscriptions and donations from other individuals or organisations who support industrial democracy and collective ownership.

 You don’t have to be a member of a worker co-op to contribute to the fund.
-If you’re interested in supporting worker co-ops,1 then you can help by joining the fund and through doing so, you can have a say in how it is used.
+If you’re interested in supporting worker co-ops, 1)And why wouldn’t you?
+Worker Co-ops are the only organisational form I know of that actually constitutes a living critique of wage labour and private property then you can help by joining the fund and through doing so, you can have a say in how it is used.
 The fund is held on behalf of its members by Co-operative and Community Finance.

 Currently, there’s no formal website for the SolidFund (getting that ready was part of the discussion over the weekend), but you can read the mission statement and policies and sign up at these two links: